Opening hours: 8.45am - 6pm

 • Successfully represented male accused of assaulting former partner and her new partner along with theft of their phones.
 Acquitted unanimously of all counts in 35 minutes following 3 day trial.

-• Sentence for Inciting a child under 13 to engage in sexual activity (non-penetrative) – Secured a suspended sentence for a defendant facing a four count indictment, all of which related to child sex offences, in a complex sentencing exercise.
+• Sentence for Inciting a child under 13 to engage in sexual activity (non-penetrative) – Suspended sentence imposed despite 5 year staring point.

 Proceeds of Crime and Confiscation